-Prerequisite: ENGL 1302 with a "C" or better and 2000 level literature course; Offered: Fall or Spring, may be offered every other year and 2000 level literature course; may be taken concurrently
+Prerequisite: ENGL 1302 with a "C" or better and 2000 level literature course; every other year may be taken concurrently

-ENGL 4353 Special Topics in Literary and Writing Arts 3 Credit Hours
+ENGL 4353 Special Topics in Literary and Writing Arts

 This course serves to cover special topics or as a practicum in the area of English, and topics may vary from one semester to the next.
 May be repeated when topics vary.